forseti-security/forseti-security/_docs/quickstarts/explain/index.md

 ## Running the client

 The IAM Explain client uses hierarchical command parsing.
-At the top level, commands divide into "explain" and "playground".
+At the top level, commands divide into "explainer" and "playground".

 ### Setting up an explain model